With the Saints

 and see another group approaching

-- hold the horses, hold your breath!
+- hold your horses, hold your breath!

 Now blow the horn (don’t worry which) -